Two Ways to Pay off Credit Card Debt

 Paying back your credit card debt isn't nearly as easy as actually getting into credit card debt.
 But, it can be done.
 With a plan, dedication, and discipline, you can achieve a life free of credit card debt.

 How Much Can You Pay?

 The first step to paying off your debt - even before choosing which debt to pay is to figure out how much you can afford to pay on your credit card debt each month.
-Your monthly budget is your best way to know how much you can afford to pay on your debt.
+Your monthly budget is your best way to know how much you can afford to pay your debt.

 If you don't already have a budget, now's a good time to start one.
-How to Make a Budget has instructions and a printable worksheet to help you make a budget.

 Start by adding up all your net monthly income from all sources.

 Then, add up all your monthly expenses, including the minimum payments on all your credit cards and loans.

 Subtract your expenses from your income.
 The number you get is your net income - what's leftover after you've paid all your expenses.
 This is what you can afford to send to your creditors every month.
 You're not limited to this amount.
 Look for ways to generate more money to put toward your debt.
 The more you can put toward your debt, the faster you'll be able to pay it all off.

 Now that you know how much you can spend paying back your credit cards, the next step is to figure out the order you want to pay your credit cards.